 To support this proposal, Stage 2 should be updated as follows:

-NOTE 2: The UE should not apply any additional corrections for the Satellite Antenna Phase Center (APC) such as Phase Center Offset (PCO) or Phase Center Variation (PCV) corrections.
-The Network may form the SSR corrections to minimise the impact of Satellite APC effects on the UE.
+NOTE 2: The UE should not apply any additional corrections for the Satellite Antenna Phase Center (APC) such as Phase Center Offset (PCO) or Phase Center Variation (PCV), except when provided by the Network in which case the UE may optionally apply the additional PCV residuals contained in the SSR Satellite PCV Residuals correction.
+The Network may form the SSR corrections (e.g. SSR Phase Bias) to minimise the magnitude of the SSR Satellite PCV Residuals correction, i.e. for NW implementations that do not provide this correction or to minimise the impact on the UEs that do not consume this correction.

 The full text updates for TS 36/38.305 are detailed in Appendix A.